cac3r/htb_machines/README.md

 How much outside help each box took:

 - **Solo** — start to finish with my own methodology and research
-- **Hint** — got unstuck with writeup/video at a single point, then continued on my own
+- **Hint** — got unstuck with writeup/video at a single point, just a hint for direction
 - **Referenced** — followed a writeup/video at some point

 #### Per-machine structure